Digital Services Act: Reactions

 US politicians charged that the legislation unfairly targets US-based companies and, in 2025, several officials in the Trump administration, most notably JD Vance, began alleging the DSA was being used for "censoring free speech and targeting political opponents".
 His statements were contested by, among others, Michael McFaul, formerly U.S. ambassador to Russia, who told Politico Vance's remarks were "insulting" and "just empirically not true".
 Another critic of Vance's speech was the German Defense Minister at that time, Boris Pistorius, who called Vance's remarks about Europe "not acceptable".
 Libertarian professor Marcello Ferrada de Noli expressed concern that the DSA could enable censorship if regulations permit the classification of journalistic or dissident critiques of European Union leadership as hate speech.

+On 23 December 2025, United States secretary of state Marco Rubio sanctioned former commissioner Thierry Breton, who led the drafting of the legislative proposal.
+Despite the fact that Breton left his office in September 2024, Breton's U.S. assets are frozen, and he is persona non grata in the United States, thus forbidden to enter the territories of the United States by the Trump administration, "over what it said was 'censorship' and coercion of US social media platforms".
+The Guardian reported that "the sanctions are being seen as the latest attack on European regulations that target hate speech and misinformation".

+In January 2026, Polish president Karol Nawrocki refused to sign, thus effectively vetoing, a bill that would designate a responsible authority for DSA enforcement in Poland.
+Nawrocki said regarding his decision, "The most effective way to take away freedom is not by banning speech, but by imposing a single, officially accepted version of reality", and that "Orwell’s Ministry of Truth is a warning symbol."

+In February 2026 Finnish parliamentarian Päivi Räsänen condemned the act as "European style censorship", where "anyone, anywhere could find themselves silenced for peacefully expressing their faith or opinion."

+Politico reported in February 2026 that as a result of outside pressures, DSA workshops have become closed-door events at the request of companies.
+Prabhat Agarwal, the official heading the European Commission's DSA enforcement team, described their work as "more adversarial" than before and stated his team had begun using disappearing messages on Signal.

 Impacts

 Feature and content removal

 After the first round of the 2024 Romanian presidential election was invalidated due to reports allegedly showing Russian involvement on TikTok in favor of Călin Georgescu, an investigation was conducted to determine whether TikTok had breached the DSA.

 In August 2024, TikTok agreed to withdraw its TikTok Lite rewards feature after it was investigated under the DSA due to concerns about its "addictive effect", especially for children.

 A 2024 study of deleted Facebook and YouTube comments by the Future of Free Speech think tank at Vanderbilt University suggested that "platforms, pages, or channels may be over-removing content to avoid regulatory penalties" under the DSA.